- Font Size

 Volunteering is a very good way to help in times of need, but it is important for you to be mindful to always stop and listen first.
 This will ensure the right help is given at the right time in the right place.
 Remember that additional volunteers are unlikely to be engaged during or immediately after a disaster, with volunteering more likely to be needed in the long-term recovery.

 Many disaster impacted individuals, families and communities are still coming to terms with their loss and are not ready for outside help.
-Many volunteer-organisations working in disaster recovery have not yet been approached to help and those that have are just beginning their work.
+Many volunteer-organisations working in disaster recovery have began their work in the community.
 Currently it is still not possible to access some fire affected areas due to health and safety risks and access and accommodation limitations.

 The activation of our dedicated, crisis-ready Australian Defence Force Reservists who are being supported by international Defence Force personnel is also making a huge difference providing critical, coordinated on the ground help at this time.